Electric and Gas Aggregation Program

 By combining Maumee's consumers with the participating communities’, NOAC has over 150,000 residential and small business participating for their electric purchases.
 Since its inception, the NOAC communities have collectively saved over $50 million compared to what they would have paid the Toledo Edison alone.
 This was achieved by contracting for the energy supply or 'generation' with a supplier other than Toledo Edison.

 NOAC issued reviewing an RFP for power supplies.
 Maumee City Council has reviewed and approved the pricing under this program after responses were received from various suppliers of electrical power generated for consumers.
-The contract with FirstEnergy Solutions for power supply runs through May 2017 and offers 6% off the utility “Price to Compare” or PTC for residential participants and 4% off the PTC eligible commercial participants.
+The contract with FirstEnergy Solutions for power supply runs through May 2020 and offers a price of 5.33 cents/kwh through May 2020.

 FirstEnergy Solutions (FES) initially mailed opt-out notices to the majority of the City’s participants in the summer of 2011 for a 3 year term.
 Since this is an opt-out aggregation plan, you do not need to do anything to enjoy the benefits of the program.
 Residents who received an "Opt-Out Notice" from FirstEnergy Solutions will automatically be enrolled in the program unless they respond to that notice.
 All accounts will still get monthly invoices from Toledo Edison.
 The only thing customers will probably notice is a small amount of savings and that the supplier name (FirstEnergy Solutions) will be listed.